Five things every Canadian investor needs to know

 "All eyes are on what the Senate and the House of Representatives will do on their tax bills," said Nobuhiko Kuramochi, chief strategist at Mizuho Securities.
 "That there is debate is not surprising at all.
 Still, it is an uphill moment for markets," he said.

 Stock markets in Frankfurt, Paris and London edged up in early European trade after suffering their worst week since August on Friday.
-Britain's FTSE was flat, Germany's DAX was down 0.55 per cent and France's CAC was off 0.53 per cent.
+Britain's FTSE was off 0.3 per cent, Germany's DAX was down 0.9 per cent and France's CAC was declined 1.23 per cent.

 Tokyo's benchmark Nikkei fell 1.3 per cent, pulling down MSCI's Asia-Pacific Index 0.6 per cent.